-What Are The Typical Reasons That People Get Out-of-State DUIs?
+What Are Common Reasons That People Get Out-of-State DUIs?

 The most frequent reason is because they want to know, for treatment purposes, with almost any DUI in any jurisdiction that I am familiar with, there is a requirement for a drug and alcohol assessment and drug and alcohol counseling.
 If they have that out-of-state DUI, it’s not really practical for them to do counseling in another state; they may have only been there for a short time for work or vacation, but they still have this requirement to get the court-approved treatment.
 Most of the time they contact me to see if I can help them find a treatment provider or someone who can provide counseling and an assessment that will qualify for the out-of-state court and I tell them to contact the out-of-state court, see exactly what their minimums are and then look around in Utah.